chihhungl/giphy-search-chrome-extension/README.md

 ### Step 1: Build
   1. Clone/download this repo
   2. Navigate to the directory
-  3. Run `npm run install` to install the dependencies
+  3. Run `npm install` to install the dependencies
   4. Run `npm run build` to build the app

 ### Step 2: Add it to chrome